ishneetdua/sagemaker-datawrangler/timeseries-dataflow/TS-Workshop.md

 print(f'S3 bucket name with data: {bucket_name}')
 ```

-You will see all your S3 buckets and if you want you could manually select a bucket which we created at the begining of the workshop.
+You will see all your S3 buckets and if you want you could manually select a bucket which we created at the begining of the example.

 ![EntireS3](./pictures/EntireS3.png)